ABSanthosh/Gastly/README.md

 A simple pokedex webapp.
 Nothing more.
 Nothing less.

-Site is hosted on https://gastly.netlify.app
+Site is hosted on https://gastly.netlify.app (Still under development)

 # Getting Started with Create React App